strangebuzz/MicroSymfony/README.md

 It can be used to create a POC or prototyping something without having to take care of the design, while having something still enjoyable (and fit to be seen).

-Even it is minimalist, we don't want to sacrifice quality.
+Even it is minimalist, the quality isn't sacrified.
-There are some tests (100% coverage) and CS checks: php-cs-fixer + PHPStan.
+There are tests (100% coverage) and CS checks: php-cs-fixer+PHPStan.
+All this is checked with a GitHub actions workflow.

 It's not really intented to be used in production, use a your onw risks.
 Well at least you should remove the classless framework to use a modern CSS framework.

+If you like it, don't forget to add a [✨](https://github.com/strangebuzz/MicroSymfony) please.

+PR are of course welcome if you think something can be fixed or improved.

 ## Demo 🌈